Cavonte/antaeus/README.md

 #### Challenge
 This took me a days worth of work spread over three days.
-I spent a decent chunk of that time getting used to systems I had not used so far, Exposed, Easy Batch, Mockk.
+I spent a decent chunk of that time getting used to systems I had not used so far: Exposed, Easy Batch, Mockk.
 _____________________________________________________________________________________________________
 _____________________________________________________________________________________________________
 _____________________________________________________________________________________________________